muhsina419/DPOLL-agile-project-/README.md

 ## 📌 Project Overview

 `dpoll` is a decentralized digital voting platform built using Django and PostgreSQL with a modern frontend stack.
 The system is engineered to deliver secure, transparent, and accessible elections for institutions, organizations, or governments.
-It is cloud-deployment ready (AWS) and follows agile methodologies for easy scalability, extensibility, and maintenance.
+It is cloud-deployment ready and follows agile methodologies for easy scalability, extensibility, and maintenance.

 ---